-Initially it was an earthen dam built by the Yadavas.
-The Adil Shahi engineers brought in new technology of hydraulic engineering making it one of the most advanced dams in Medieval Deccan.
+Initially, it was an earthen dam built by the Yadavas.
+The Adil Shahi engineers brought in a new technology of hydraulic engineering making it one of the most advanced dams in Medieval Deccan.

-The bund constitutes a series of jack wells which are intake structures for collecting water from the surface sources as rivers, lakes and reservoirs and conveying it further to the water treatment plant.
-These structures are masonry or concrete structures and provides relatively clean water, free from pollution, sand and objectionable floating material.
+The bund constitutes a series of jack wells which are intake structures for collecting water from the surface sources like rivers, lakes, and reservoirs and conveying it further to the water treatment plant.
+These structures are masonry or concrete structures and provide relatively clean water, free from pollution, sand and objectionable floating material.

-The Ramlinga Tank, which formed the core of water management in Bijapur, did not survive for long time.
+The Ramalinga Tank, which formed the core of water management in Bijapur, did not survive for a long time.
 During the rule of Ibram Adil Shah II, it was breached by Ahmednagar Sultan.
 Ameenduin Hullur, the heritage activist of Bijapur explains the reason in the film below.